FlipperPA/django-python3-vagrant/README.md

-## django-python3-vagrant
+## django-python3-vagrant with FreeTDS for SQL Server

 Ships with Python 3.4, 2.7, and virtualenvwrapper (6/28/2015)

 This is a Vagrant Ubuntu Linux environment created for Python / Django developers.
 It should be ready to go for Django development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
 Python 2.7 is only included in case you need it.

-Coming soon, will also include scripts to install drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.
+Also included is an optional install for FreeTDS and unixODBC, which will allow you to connect to Microsoft SQL Server.

 ### Prerequisites